Talking to Your Health Care Provider or Pharmacist About NSAIDs

 Here are some topics to discuss with your HCP:

-are available as both a prescription from your HCP or over the counter (OTC), which means that you do not need a prescription to take them.
+There are various NSAIDs you can get as a prescription from your health care provider.
+Some are also available “over the counter” or OTC, which means that you do not need a prescription to take them.

 - Lanas A, Garcia-Tell G, Armada B, Oteo-Alvaro A. Prescription patterns and appropriateness of NSAID therapy according to gastrointestinal risk and cardiovascular history in patients with diagnoses of osteoarthritis.
 BMC Med.
 2011;9:38.